 - A completed EDI questionnaire.

-- A plan for completing the ‘Indigenous Canada’ MOOC course by 25 August 2025.
+- A commitment to complete the ‘Indigenous Canada’ MOOC course by 25 August 2025.

 Internship support